 Barrett is currently a law enforcement officer at Wisconsin State Fair Park and teaches law enforcement and criminal justice at Madison College where he is the faculty director of the criminal justice studies program.
 He is also a workplace violence and active threat response consultant.
 Barrett earned his bachelor’s degree in 2004 from the UW-Madison and his master’s degree in criminal justice from American Public University in 2020.

-The Sun Prairie Police Department Command Staff issued a statement congratulating Barrett on the appointment, adding “The Sun Prairie Police Department is looking forward to continuing to build upon the strong partnership that we have with the Sheriff’s Office!”
+The command staff of the Sun Prairie Police Department congratulated Barrett on the appointment, adding this statement: “The Sun Prairie Police Department is looking forward to continuing to build upon the strong partnership that we have with the Sheriff’s Office!”